Department of Preventive Medicine

 HIV and STIs: Prevention

-The use of condoms
+The Use of Condoms

 Screening

-• screening for HIV/AIDS and viral hepatitis,
+• HIV/AIDS and viral hepatitis screening,

-• PrEP consultations (medication-based prevention of HIV/AIDS).
+• PrEP (pharmaceutical prevention of HIV/AIDS) consultations.

 Human Papillomavirus